bcmpinc/StardewHack/README.md

 ## Description
 Buy a bigger backpack at Pierre's for only 50,000g!
 This backpack has 48 slots.

+## Console Commands
+* `player_setbackpacksize slots`: Changes the size of your inventory.
+Valid values for slots are 12, 24, 36 and 48.
+Items in the removed slots will be spilled onto the ground.

 ## Dependencies
 This mod requires the following mods to be installed: